Dragan spent July of 1998 in Canadian Rockies, sitting

 back.

-wrote an essay about the events he witnessed in Belgrade
+wrote an essay about the events I witnessed in Belgrade

 when the war started.
-His focus was on how the Yugoslav
+My focus was on how the conflict in Yugoslavia

-war influenced artists, what it did to their works, and
+influenced artists, what it did to their work, and

 how it affected their lives and perception of their surroundings.

-generous enough to be not only his editor, but also his
+generous enough to be not only my editor, but also my

 “To arrive where you are” holds

 over the years.
+The writing varies wildly in style and topics, but not in quality.
 These authors are a great company to be

-in, among them Dragan's friends Patricia Pearson and Mark
+in, among them my friends Patricia Pearson and Mark

-Anthony Jarman, and other people whose work he loves and
+Anthony Jarman, and other people whose work I love and

 Art & War